 Unbaptized inquirers are consecrated as Catechumens through the Rite for Entrance held twice a year (usually in September and January).
 During this period of the Catechumenate, the Catechumen continues to grow in their faith and conversion to God while discerning with the community their readiness for full initiation (Baptism, Confirmation & First Eucharist).

 This period of discernment and growth flows out of the Liturgy of the Word.
-After participating in the liturgical prayers, hearing the readings, Gospel and homily, Catechumens are dismissed with OCIA catechists to learn more about what the Church teaches in that Sunday's readings.
-A Catechumen's formation is thereby called to align with the rhythms of the Church's Liturgical calendar, while exploring the corresponding events of the Life of Christ and teachings of the Catechism of the Catholic Church.
+After participating in the liturgical prayers, hearing the readings, Gospel and homily, Catechumens are dismissed from Mass with OCIA catechists to explore the Sunday readings with the Church community.
+A Catechumen's formation is aligned with the rhythms of the Church's Liturgical calendar, and engages corresponding Gospel events from the Life of Christ and teachings from the Catechism of the Catholic Church.